 This pressure has two effects.
 First, it can make existing thread or spider veins more noticeable.
 But it also pushes other fluid out of your veins.
 And, when that fluid collects in your legs, they can swell (edema.)
 For that reason, if your legs or feet regularly appear swollen, it’s worth seeing your local vein specialist to see if your vein conditions need treatment.

-Treating Vein Conditions in Houston
+Treating Vein Conditions in Houston and Dallas

 When it comes to getting rid of visible veins, over-the-counter creams don’t work.
 Sure, you can cover them up with makeup, but that’s clearly a temporary solution.
 If you really want to get rid of thread veins, you need to first clear up any underlying medical problems.
 Then, if you are still dealing with thread veins, you can treat them with microsclerotherapy, which involves injecting a highly diluted sclerosant solution into your veins with a teeny-tiny needle.
 This injection will permanently destroy your dilated blood vessels so they stop showing up beneath the skin.